herlesupreeth/CoIMS_Wiki/README.md

 Use adb debugging with filter for "ims" keyword

 ## Potential reasons for this method not working
-1. If the value of CarrierIdentifier indicated in the app is -1 (i.e Unknown Carrier)
+1. If the value of CarrierIdentifier indicated in the app is -1 (i.e Unknown Carrier) - **Not shown in Android 8.0 and 8.1 devices**
 	- If PLMN is on the following list (https://android.googlesource.com/platform/packages/providers/TelephonyProvider/+/master/assets/carrier_list.textpb)
 		Resolution: Wait for vendor to release an update and hopefully it contains the updated carrier list
 	- If PLMN is not on the following list (https://android.googlesource.com/platform/packages/providers/TelephonyProvider/+/master/assets/carrier_list.textpb)